Last Updated on October 13, 2020 by Bryan Fiveash

 Remodeling a kitchen can be quite an undertaking.
 There were a lot of changes we wanted to make, but we also wanted to keep our kitchen remodel as simple as possible.

 Most of our remodel was cosmetic, so there wasn’t too much to tear out.
+Read on to see an overview of our kitchen remodel.

-Our Kitchen Remodel Objectives
+Our Kitchen Remodel Goals

 Here’s a breakdown of our kitchen remodel: